 “As the industry around us evolves, consumers are going to want immediate access to things at their fingertips.
 If you really want to be successful in this business, you need to tend to what the consumer wants.”

 —Health system chief strategy officer

-More than half (57 percent) of those surveyed said greater competition from traditional and new entrants will likely compel their organizations to focus on long-term strategy (figure 2).
-As incumbent organizations consider their market positions and competition, many are also concerned about their ability to react to consumers’ growing demands.
+More than half (57 per cent) of those surveyed said greater competition from traditional and new entrants will likely compel their organisations to focus on long-term strategy (figure 2).
+As incumbent organisations consider their market positions and competition, many are also concerned about their ability to react to consumers’ growing demands.

 “I don’t know what to think of their [new entrants to the industry] role yet … We are just sitting around and guessing.
 We need to have an eye on them and be ready to react.”